GGGalang/GGGalang.github.io/README.md

 `<article>`:semantic tag, this does nothing really but it does give others extra information when looking at the code.<br>
 `<img class="article_pic">`: replace the class with the image's css class.
 Or use a direct image.
 Read EXTRAS below.<br>
 Other than that, replace the capitalized things with the appropriate items.<br>
-For `CREDITS`, put credit where it's due,<br>
+For `CREDITS`, put credit where it's due<br>
 for `ARTICLE TITLE` put the article title<br>
 for `DATE POSTED` put the date when the article was posted<br>
 for `ARTICLE MAIN BODY` just place the paragraph summary of each article (and in-text citation at the end).<br>

 Copy paste the result into the last part of the table in the respective topic of your article, right before the `</table>` tag.

-##### Extras:
+### Extras:
-*To add images, you can create a new spritesheet and create a class for it in the topic's respective css file (each topic has one).
+-**To add images**, you can create a new spritesheet and create a class for it in the topic's respective css file (each topic has one).<br>
-*You can also just download an image file and directly link that, but that can lead to optimization issues.
+-**You can also just download an image file and directly link that**, but that can lead to optimization issues.<br>
-*If you want to use spritesheets, I really recomment that you do so only when you create BATCHES of articles, since creating a spritesheet and editing it one-by-one
+-**If you want to use spritesheets**, I really recommend that you do so only when you create BATCHES of articles, since creating a spritesheet and editing it one-by-one